Introduction

 Frequently Asked Questions

-Insider trading occurs when someone trades a security, such as a stock or bond while having access to material, nonpublic information about the security.
-It is illegal for insiders to use this information for their own benefit.
+Insider exchanging happens when somebody exchanges a security, for example, a stock or bond while approaching material, nonpublic data about the security.
+Insiders cannot make use of this information for their own gain.

-3. What are the consequences of insider trading?
+3. What are the results of insider exchanging?

-4. What are some examples of insider trading?
+4. What are a few instances of insider exchanging?